GreggEschelmuller/proprioceptive-recalibration/README.md

 # Proprioceptive Recalibration Analysis

 Analysis code for sensorimotor adaptation and proprioceptive recalibration experiments.
-This repository is intentionally structured as a small, configuration-driven analysis pipeline rather than a collection of notebooks.

-Each analysis is defined entirely by a YAML config file.
+Each analysis is defined  by a YAML config file.
 The same code can be reused across different experimental conditions by changing only the config.

 ---